sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/hardware_overview.md

 * **`High-Side Power Switch`** - Power for the Swarm M138 modem is connected via a MIC94064 High-Side Power Switch
     * By default, the modem power is turned off
     * Modem power can be enabled by pulling the **PWR_EN** pin high
-        * **PWR_EN** is connected to the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used
+        * **PWR_EN** is connected to the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used.
+See the table below for example pins
     * Modem power can be disabled by pulling the **PWR_EN** pin low or leaving it unconnected
     * The **EN** split pad jumper can be soldered closed to permanently enable modem power
 * **`TX and RX`** - The M138 modem uses 3.3V serial (UART) to communicate at 115200 baud (8 data bits, 1 stop bit, no parity)
     * **TXO** and **RXI** are connected to UART pins on the MicroMod Processor
 * **`GPIO1`** - The modem's **GPIO1** pin can perform several functions
-    * **GPIO1** is connected to a GPIO pin on the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used
+    * **GPIO1** is connected to a GPIO pin on the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used.
+See the table below for example pins
     * **GPIO1** can be configured as a "wake from sleep mode" input
     * **GPIO1** can be configured as a "unread messages", "unsent messages" or "sleep mode active" output
     * When configured as an output, **GPIO1** is "open drain".
 A configurable pull-up resistor provides the high logic level
 * **`TX/RX`** - The modem's TX/RX pin indicates if the modem is transmitting or receiving
-    * **TX/RX** is connected to a GPIO pin on the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used
+    * **TX/RX** is connected to a GPIO pin on the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used.
+See the table below for example pins
     * **TX/RX** is high when the modem is transmitting, low when receiving
 * **`EEPROM`** - Like all MicroMod Function Boards, a small EEPROM is provided
     * The Processor Board can read the EEPROM to discover which Function Boards are connected